ankaAR/bestiario5e/_creatures/kobold-inventor.md

 5. Rot Grub Pot.
 The kobold throws a clay pot into a 5-foot-square space within 20 feet of it, and it breaks open on impact.
 A swarm of rot grubs (see appendix A) emerges from the shattered pot and remains a hazard in that square.

 6. Scorpion on a Stick.
 The kobold makes a melee attack with a scorpion tied to the end of a 5-foot-long pole.
-Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
+Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 1 piercing damage, and the target must make a DC 9 Constitution saving throw, taking 4 (1d8) poison damage on a failed save, or half as much damage on a successful one.

 7. Skunk in a Cage.
 The kobold releases a skunk into an unoccupied space within 5 feet of it.
 The skunk has a walking speed of 20 feet, AC 10, 1 hit point, and no effective attacks.
 It rolls initiative and, on its turn, uses its action to spray musk at a random creature within 5 feet of it.
 The target must make a DC 9 Constitution saving throw.
 On a failed save, the target retches and can't take actions for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 A creature that doesn't need to breathe or is immune to poison automatically succeeds on the saving throw.
 Once the skunk has sprayed its musk, it can't do so again until it finishes a short or long rest.